 ARTIST STATEMENT– All of my work is an attempt to decipher the chatter in my head, to put forward a less awkward side of myself, to navigate through my everyday chaos towards calm.

 My paintings are personal.
 The outside world is referenced quite indirectly through the filter of my emotions.
 Through my work, I find myself expressing sentiments or reactions of which I am consciously unaware.

 Claire Desjardins is an abstract painter who comes from a long line of artists and grew up in Montreal, Canada.
 She worked for many years as a graphic designer and was ensconced in a life of technology and marketing.
 In 2011, she gave up a regular pay cheque to pursue her love of painting full time.
 She now has her studio in the Laurentians, (one hour north of Montreal) and is represented by galleries in Canada and the States.
 Claire also sells art on her web site.

 Claire teaches painting workshops in both Canada and in the US, and has received grants to attend artist residencies at the Vermont Studio Center in 2011 and 2013, and the Da Wang Culture Highland artist residency in southeastern China, in 2013.
 She created her own self-directed artist residency in San Miguel de Allende, Mexico (Dec.
 2015-Jan.
 2016), where she spent a month.

-Claire was has been interviewed by a number of art magazines, both print and online.
+Claire was has been interviewed by a number of art magazines, on radio, TV, print and online.
 She appears regularly on a number of blogs, including Design for Mankind, Moco Loco, Design Milk and Saatchi Art’s online magazine.

 Her work can be found in both private and corporate collections around the world.